Tee-35/GreenField-Supplies/README.md

 •  **Stock Levels & Reorder Points:** An analysis of current stock levels and reorder efficiency.
 •  **OTIF (On-Time In-Full):** An evaluation of supplier delivery reliability, with comparisons across the products they provide.

-All the charts that convey all this information can be found here.

 The Excel file used to inspect clean and analyse the data is here.

 SQL queries used to export necessary tables you can find here.